aws-samples/eks-cluster-upgrades-workshop/website/docs/02-explore-environment/02-flux-gitops.md

 In this topic, we will explore the Flux configurations within the GitHub repository.
 We will examine the contents and purpose of each file in the Applications and Add-ons folders, offering a clear understanding of the repository's structure and how it contributes to managing Kubernetes deployments through GitOps principles.

-**Objective**: Gain a deeper understanding of the Flux configurations in the provided GitHub repository, specifically the Applications and Add-ons folders, to improve your ability to manage containerized applications using Flux in Kubernetes clusters.
+So in this module you will gain a deeper understanding of the Flux configurations in the provided GitHub repository, specifically the Applications and Add-ons folders, to improve your ability to manage containerized applications using Flux in Kubernetes clusters.

 ## Kustomize
 Kustomize is a Kubernetes-native configuration management tool that allows you to customize Kubernetes manifests declaratively without templating.
 It helps manage and deploy complex applications by generating customized resource configurations from reusable base manifests and environment-specific patches.